-The disc can be ejected with the radio and ignition OFF.
+The disc can be ejected with the radio and ignition OFF 4 (except on convertibles).

 FF/TUNE/RW

 Press FF (Fast Forward) and the CD player will begin to fast forward until FF is released.
 The RW (Reverse) button works in a similar manner.